bryan-pakulski/emulators/Readme.md

 # Required libraries

+### Portable Setup

-These projects have been set up to "minimalize" the need for installing external libraries globally (all required library .so files can be placed in the respective "lib" folder)
+These projects have been set up to "minimalize" the need for installing external libraries globally via package manager (all required library .so / .a files can be placed in the respective "lib" folder per project).

-On compilation these .so libraries will be copied over to the bin folder and linked using patchelf so the release is "portable" just make sure to copy the "lib" folder as well
+On compilation any dynamic libraries will be copied over to the bin release folder and linked using patchelf so the executable is "portable" just make sure to copy the "lib" folder as well.

-Note that you can also use a static library without any issue, no need to copy the "lib" folder in that situation
+Note: that you can also use a static library without any issues, no need to copy the "lib" folder in that situation.

+### Normal Setup

+install libraries via your package manager as normal.